Career Timeline of Billy Idol: Major Achievements and Milestones

 2016: "Rebel Yell" Performance with Miley Cyrus

-In 2016, Billy Idol and Miley Cyrus performed "Rebel Yell" together at the iHeartRadio Festival in Las Vegas.
+In 2016, Billy Idol and Miley Cyrus performed "Rebel Yell" at the iHeartRadio Festival in Las Vegas.

-October 2018: Generation Sex Gig at the Roxy
+October 2018: Generation Sex Gig at The Roxy

 February 2020: "Billy Never Idles" Public Service Campaign

-In late February 2020, Billy Idol partnered with the New York City Department of Environmental Protection Police and Mayor Bill de Blasio for the "Billy Never Idles" public service campaign to combat unnecessary automobile idling and reduce air pollution.
+In late February 2020, Billy Idol starred in the "Billy Never Idles" public service campaign with the New York City Department of Environmental Protection Police to combat unnecessary automobile idling.

 November 2020: Guest Vocalist on Miley Cyrus' Album

-In November 2020, Billy Idol was a guest vocalist on the song "Night Crawling" from Miley Cyrus' album Plastic Hearts.
+In November 2020, Billy Idol was a guest vocalist on the song "Night Crawling" from Miley Cyrus' album, 'Plastic Hearts'.

 August 2021: "Bitter Taste" Music Video Release and EP Announcement

-On August 12, 2021, Billy Idol's music video "Bitter Taste" was uploaded to YouTube.
-He announced his new EP The Roadside, which was released on September 17, 2021.
+On 12 August 2021, Billy Idol's music video for "Bitter Taste" was uploaded to YouTube.
+Idol also announced his new EP 'The Roadside', which was released on 17 September.

 Loading Video...

-September 2022: Release of "The Cage" EP
+September 2022: "The Cage" EP Release

 January 2023: Hollywood Walk of Fame Star and North American Tour Announcement

-In 2025, Billy Idol was nominated for induction into the Rock and Roll Hall of Fame, with Steve Stevens also nominated.
-He also announced his first studio album in nearly 11 years, Dream Into It, and debuted a new single, "Still Dancing".
+In 2025, Billy Idol was nominated for induction into the Rock and Roll Hall of Fame for the first time.
+On 26 February, he announced his first studio album in nearly 11 years, 'Dream Into It', and debuted with a new single, "Still Dancing".

 Loading Video...